JoonhoLee-Group/ipie/README.rst

 Features
 --------
-ipie can currently:
+ipie currently supports:

-- estimate ground state properties of real (ab-initio) and model (Hubbard + UEG) systems.
+- estimation of the ground state energy of ab-initio systems using phaseless AFQMC with support for CPUs and GPUs.
-- perform phaseless and constrained path AFQMC.
-- calculate expectation values and correlation functions using back propagation.
-- calculate imaginary time correlation functions.
-- perform simple data analysis.
+- simple data analysis.
+- other legacy functionalities available in pauxy such as UEG, Hubbard model, and Hubbard-Holstein model.

 Installation
 ------------